HumanCellAtlas/data-store/README.md

 Hint: To create GCS buckets from the command line, use `gsutil mb -c regional -l REGION gs://BUCKET_NAME/`.

-## Running Tests

-1. Load sample data from the data-bundle-examples subrepository:

-    `git submodule update --init`

-1. Check that software packages required to test and deploy are available, and install them if necessary:

-    `make --dry-run`

-1. Populate text fixture buckets with test fixture data _**(This command will completely empty the given buckets** before populating them with test fixture data, please ensure the correct bucket names are provided)_:

-    `tests/fixtures/populate.py --s3-bucket $DSS_S3_BUCKET_TEST_FIXTURES --gs-bucket $DSS_GS_BUCKET_TEST_FIXTURES`

-1. Set the environment variable `DSS_TEST_ES_PATH` to the path of the `elasticsearch` binary on your machine.

-1. Run tests with `make test`

 ## Deployment

 ### Running the DSS API locally